 Somerset Road, Huddersfield, West Yorkshire

-Church and school building in domestic 17th century style, originally built for Anglican use.
+A church and school building in domestic seventeenth-century style, originally built for Anglican use.
 The church interior shows the influence of the English Arts and Crafts movement, not least in the elaborate roof construction.

 Architect: Oswald White